ProgrammingLife2017/Desoxyribonucleinezuur/README.md

 ### Misc features
 - Dark theme: use view -> Toggle Dark or CTRL + Z to switch to a dark theme.
 - Console: use view -> Toggle console to show a console with a bit of debugging information.
-- Instructions: Some text with basic instructions on using the program.
+- Instructions: Use help -> instructions to get some text with basic instructions on using the program.
 - About: In help -> about, there is some basic information about the program and its creators.

 ## About this project